JTrinh03/Chatbot/README.md

   pip install llama_index
 ```
 ### Requirements for Chainlit and OpenAI API ###
-You should create a .env file to store the required keys
+You should create a .env file to store the required keys.

 Below are the necessary keys:

 ```